Privacy policy

 Stripe

-If you opt in to receive marketing emails, we share your email address with Buttondown, our email marketing provider.
-Buttondown processes your email address solely to deliver our marketing communications on our behalf.
+If you opt in to receive marketing emails, we share your email address with Brevo, our email marketing provider.
+Brevo processes your email address solely to deliver our marketing communications on our behalf, on servers located within the European Economic Area.

 Plausible